publicissapient-france/drone_company/README.md

       "longitude": 2.3426746801338623
     },
     "topicUrl": "https://europe-west1-...",
-    "parcels": [], <-- list of parcels caring by your drone "score": 0
+    "parcels": [], <-- List of parcels caring by your drone "score": 0
   },
-  "availableParcelsForTeam": [ <-- list of parcels to pickup
+  "availableParcelsForTeam": [ <-- List of parcels to pickup
     {
       "teamId": "black-543",
       "status": "AVAILABLE",